-Here are a few of my favorite features when it comes to protective motorcycle jackets:
+These are features that I find to be important when it comes to protective motorcycle jackets:

 - Adjustable snaps/velcro/buttons at the collar and wrists to adjust fit, depending on how many layers you're wearing